-Port Spencer - EP's dedicated grain-only port
+Port Spencer – A globally competitive grain port

 As growers, we know, every minute our grain is on the road is lost income.
 With efficiency features built into the site plan, including the location of our Sample Hut, Access (Entry/ Exit) Roads, Weigh bridge and Bunker Grids, Port Spencer will be purpose-built to improve operational efficiency for growers.